learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 | `s` | matching newline with `.` metacharacter |
 | `x` | readable pattern with whitespace and comments |

-To apply modifiers to selectively, specify them inside a special grouping syntax.
+To apply modifiers selectively, specify them inside a special grouping syntax.
 This will override the modifiers applied to entire pattern, if any.
 The syntax variations are:

 * `(?modifiers:pattern)` will apply modifiers only for this portion
 * `(?-modifiers:pattern)` will negate modifiers only for this portion